Cybersecurity Services in Surrey for Small and Mid-Size Businesses

 Compliance and Cyber Insurance Readiness

-Fusion maps your security posture to CIS Controls v8.1 and provides the documentation, technical controls, and evidence that PIPEDA and cyber insurance carriers require.
+Fusion maps your security posture to CIS Controls v8.1 and provides the documentation, technical controls, and evidence that PIPA-BC, PIPEDA and cyber insurance carriers require.
 MFA enforcement, backup verification, incident response plans.
 All built into every engagement.

 Healthcare and manufacturing firms in Newton and Cloverdale often run legacy systems alongside modern infrastructure.
 These mixed environments create blind spots that attackers exploit.
 Unpatched industrial controllers, outdated medical devices, and segmentation gaps between IT and OT networks.